 Potential downsides of AI according to recruiters and hiring managers

-The artificial intelligence learned that male candidates were preferable to females and so chose them over their counterparts.
+The artificial intelligence learned that male candidates were preferable to females and chose them over their counterparts.
 This situation will not be an issue in the long run.

 The industry and many others are working on being fair with gender and diversity.
 Recruiters and employers are making efforts to encourage diverse employment.

-Talentprise AI: unparalleled Features vs Applicant Tracking System
+Talentprise AI: Unparalleled Features vs Applicant Tracking System

 As an Artificial Intelligence, it brings valuable insight so the recruiter can make an informed decision.

-Step 1 Sign up and complete your company profile.
+Step 1: Sign up and complete your company profile.

-Step 2 Complete a form telling Talentprise your persona.
+Step 2: Complete a form telling Talentprise your persona.

-Step 3 Create a headhunter and pick your perfect talent.
+Step 3: Create a headhunter and pick your perfect talent.

 In conclusion, artificial intelligence is still developing and will improve with time.
 There is evidence that both recruiters and employers want it to get better, and so it will.
 An Applicant Tracking System has helpful features to assist with recruiting, but its limitations are apparent.